jcasimir/railsconf_tutorials/source/sessions/crafting_gems.markdown

 You can run the tests and confirm that yes, it's not all green anymore.
 Let's step through getting the tag names implemented, bit by bit.

 First, we need to ensure that each model has a method called `tag_names`.
 This is easy enough, but we also know whatever gets returned from that method has further methods called on it.

-We really don't want to add any more to the model than necessary, and this is quite a focused piece of the gem, so it can be an object instead, called TagNames.
+We really don't want to add any more to the model than necessary - that's a class that belongs to the Rails app, not our gem - and this is quite a focused piece of the gem, so it can be an object instead.
+Let's call it TagNames.

 ### `lib/tag_echidna/active_record.rb`